RoyanTuscano/Machine-Learning/README.md

 # Machine-Learning
-Machine learning codes implemented using some on my own and some using scikit learn and tensorflow.
+Machine learning algorithms in python implemented using some on my own code and libraries of scikit learn and tensorflow.